mikemunsell/ml_ido_price_setting/README.md

 Prices Project](http://www.thebillionpricesproject.com/datasets/) that are expanded in the set_data.R script.
 Data from the `data/expanded` folder (which is used in the empirical reset inflation exercise) is ignored by git due to the size of the dataset
-* `fig_table_notebooks/` folder contains Ipython notebooks that provide the all code required to reproduce the tables and figures from the manuscript.
+* `fig_table_notebooks/` folder contains IPython notebooks that provide code required to reproduce the primary tables and figures from the manuscript.
-* `manuscript/` folder contains .tex code for manuscript, as well as most recent PDF.
+* `manuscript/` folder contains .tex code for manuscript, as well as most recent PDF version.